Unleash/unleash/website/docs/reference/projects.md

 The view will now be updated with the filtered feature flags.

-## Assigning project to a new feature flag {#assigning-project-to-a-new-feature-toggle}
+## Assigning project to a new feature flag

 When you create a new feature flag, you can choose which project to create it in.
 The default project is whatever project you are currently configuring.